Shaaraim: Identification with Kh. Qeiyafa

 After excavating the site, Yosef Garfinkel of Hebrew University of Jerusalem and others believe that Khirbet Qeiyafa is She'arayim.
-Field work uncovered a wall that makes a nearly complete circuit with two gates.
-Garfinkel says it is the only contender for She'arayim as all other sites dated to the period have a single city gate.
+Fieldwork uncovered a wall that makes a nearly complete circuit with two gates.
+Garfinkel says it is the only contender for She'arayim, as all other sites dating to the period have a single city gate.
 Carbon dating and the absence of pig bones strengthen Garfinkel's argument that Qeiyafa is Israelite She'aryaim and not a Canaanite fortress.

-Israel Finkelstein disagrees.
-He claims that Megiddo and several other ancient towns in that region had two gates.
+Israel Finkelstein claimed that Tel Megiddo and several other ancient towns in Canaan had two gates.

 Nadav Na'aman of Tel Aviv University doubts that Sha'arayim means "two gates" at all, citing multiple scholarly opinions that the suffix -ayim in ancient place names is not the dual suffix used for ordinary words.
 Na'aman proposes instead that the name means just "gate", perhaps "because it was located on the western border of Judah with Philistia, a place that was seen as the gateway to the kingdom of Judah."